-Haritina Mogoșanu was born and grew up in Bucharest.
-She fell in love with the stars at the age of 6, after seeing a diagram of the life cycle of our star, the Sun, in a Romanian dictionary that was so big and heavy she could barely hold with two arms.
-It was the beginning of a lifetime where she would obsessively turn to space and astronomy.
+I was born and grew up in Bucharest and fell in love with the stars at the age of 6, after seeing a diagram of the life cycle of a star in a dictionary that was so big and heavy I could barely hold with two arms.
+It was the spark that connected me with space and astronomy for good.

-Currently, Haritina is the Senior Science Communicator for Museums Wellington, based at Space Place at Carter Observatory.
+Currently, Haritina is the Executive Director for the New Zealand Astrobiology Network and Senior Science Communicator for Space Place at Carter Observatory in Wellington.

-Haritina is founding board member of Kiwispace and the New Zealand Mars Society.
+Haritina is a founding board member of Kiwispace and the New Zealand Mars Society.

 Astronomy and space outreach

-The first New Zealander to lead an analog mission and train for living on Mars, Haritina took that experience to thousands of students in Wellington and greater area and created and lead other Mars analog missions in New Zealand and abroad and Mars and astrobiology school projects in New Zealand.
+Haritina is the first New Zealander to lead an analog mission and train for living on Mars at the Mars Desert Research Station in Utah.
+She took that experience to thousands of students in Wellington and greater area and created and lead other Mars analog missions in New Zealand and abroad as well as Mars and astrobiology school projects in New Zealand.

-She was nominated for the Wellingtonian of the year award in 2015, awarded the International Year of Astronomy 2009 certificate of appreciation and holds the honour of having Asteroid 7101 Haritina named after her.
+Finalist on the NEXT Magazine Woman of the Year award 2019, finalist of the Wellingtonian of the Year award 2015, awarded the International Year of Astronomy 2009 certificate of appreciation and holds the honour of having Asteroid 7101 Haritina named after her.

 Watch here Haritina talking at TEDx Christchurch in 2013.